misterfifi1/shlink/README.md

 ## Installation

-First make sure the host where you are going to run shlink fulfills these requirements:
+First make sure the host where you vare going to run shlink fulfills these requirements:

 * PHP 7.2 or greater with JSON, APCu, intl, curl, PDO and gd extensions enabled.
 * MySQL, PostgreSQL or SQLite.